valentinaschueller/oscillator-example/README.md

 ```

 **Warning: This code was not primarily meant for further development.**
-If you really want to use this for anything besides reproducing the results, [please reach out to us.](mailto:valentina.schueller@tum.de).
+If you really want to use this for anything besides reproducing the results, [please reach out to us.](mailto:valentina.schueller@tum.de)

 ### Running and generating results